ammiranda/ammiranda.com/content/posts/adding-docker-compose-to-existing-project.md

 	docker-compose -f ./docker-compose.yml rm -f
 ```

-`dev-up` will bring the application up in a docker container with the application live listening to your local machine's 8080 port.
+`dev-up` will bring the application up in a docker container with the application live listening to the host machine's 8080 port.

 `dev-down` will stop the application's container(s).